Description

 Risk and Exploitability

-The attack requires a process that can communicate with the AMDGPU driver, typically a privileged or user‑space application with DRM access.
-Because the vulnerability relies on kernel‑mode allocation, exploitation is likely limited to local or privileged users, reducing the likelihood of widespread remote attacks.
-The lack of an EPSS score and absence from the CISA KEV catalog suggest moderate exploitation risk, but the potential for DoS by exhausting system memory remains a serious concern for affected systems.
+The vulnerability requires a process that can interact with the AMDGPU driver, typically a user‑space application with DRM access or a privileged user.
+Because exploitation involves kernel‑mode memory allocation, it is likely limited to local or privileged users, reducing the chance of remote attacks.
+The CVSS score of 5.5, an EPSS score of < 1 %, and absence from the CISA KEV catalog all indicate a moderate exploitation risk, but the potential for a denial‑of‑service attack by exhausting system memory remains significant.

 Remediation